Food Help > SNAP > Use SNAP Online

 Ordering groceries online with SNAP works much like other forms of online shopping.

-Then, you can select foods and add them to your digital cart.
-Foods that are SNAP eligible are usually marked and you may be able to filter the site to only show you SNAP-eligible foods.
+Go to the online ordering website.
+Select the delivery or pickup option.
+Then, select foods and add them to your digital cart.
+Foods that are SNAP-eligible are usually marked.
+Sometimes, you can filter the site to only show you SNAP-eligible foods.

-When you’re ready to check out, you can input your SNAP EBT card details and use your benefits to pay for the food.
-SNAP benefits cannot be used to pay for delivery or service fees, however, so you may need to have another credit or debit card on hand to pay for those.
+To pay, enter your SNAP EBT card details and use your benefits to pay for the food.
+SNAP benefits cannot be used to pay for delivery or service fees, so you will need to use a credit or debit card to pay for those.

-An employee or contractor from the store will pack up your order and send it for delivery, shipping, or in-store pickup as applicable.
+The store will prepare your order and send it for delivery, shipping, or in-store pickup as applicable.

 -